MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 | API Management OAuth Server | Let Microsoft Power Platform able to access your APIs hosted in Function App |
 | User Assigned Identity | Authenticate Azure service-to-service requests |

-## Customize resource provision behavior
+## Customize resource provision

 Teams Toolkit enables you to use an infrastructure as code approach to define what Azure resources you want to provision, and how you want to configure them.
 The tooling uses ARM template to define Azure resources.
 The ARM template is a set of bicep files that defines the infrastructure and configuration for your project.
 You can customize Azure resources being created by modifying the ARM template.
-Visit [bicep document][/azure/azure-resource-manager/bicep/](/azure/azure-resource-manager/bicep/) to learn more about how to use bicep to author ARM template.
-Provision with ARM usually involves changing two sets of files, parameters and templates:
+For more information, see [bicep document][/azure/azure-resource-manager/bicep/](/azure/azure-resource-manager/bicep/).
+Provision with ARM usually involves changing following two sets of files, parameters and templates:

 * ARM parameter files (`azure.parameters.{your_env_name}.json`) are located at `.fx/configs` folder, for passing parameters to templates.
 * ARM template files located at `templates/azure`, this folder contains following files: